ChallengeSY/nebunoid/manual.md

 ## Nebunoid Manual
 Nebunoid is a nebula themed Arkanoid/Breakout-type game.
-In this game, your objective is to bash through various colored blocks with a ball and a paddle, scoring as many points as you can while also clearing as many levels as possible.
+In this game, the player's objective is to bash through various colored blocks with a ball and a paddle, scoring as many points as they can while also clearing as many levels as possible.

 When a campaign is started from scratch or resumed from a password, up to six players may play the game, alternating turns when a level is finished or when a life is lost by dropping the *last* ball.